Marohn-Group/mrfmsim-marohn/docs/setup/tip_size.rst

 Let us rewrite Eq. :eq:`Eq:SmallTipDf` by

 1. assuming that the magnetization distribution is in steady-state,
-2. writing the frequency shift in terms of an eqivalent spring constant shift,
+2. writing the frequency shift in terms of an equivalent spring constant shift,
 3. expressing the result in terms of an equivalent force.

-We showed in Reference [#Lee2012apra]_ that maximizing this equivalent force will maximize the signal-to-noise ratio in a frequency-shift experiment.
+We showed in Ref. [#Lee2012apra]_ that maximizing this equivalent force will maximize the signal-to-noise ratio in a frequency-shift experiment.
 In terms of a force, the ESR-CERMIT signal is